HaakonEidemHaakstad/CypherLLM/README.md

 # CypherLLM

 CypherLLM is a single‑page, local, multi‑provider chat client for LLMs.
-It runs entirely in your browser and talks directly to OpenAI, Google Gemini, Anthropic Claude, and xAI Grok using your own API keys.
+It runs entirely in your browser and talks directly to OpenAI, Google Gemini, Anthropic Claude, xAI Grok, DeepSeek, Perplexity, and Mistral using your own API keys.

 > No backend, no build step – just open `index.html` with a static server and start chatting.